Rail Monitoring at the Agency

 The Agency monitors rail performance and service issues using publicly available data.

-- CN rail volumes and CP rail volumes.
+- CN rail volumes and CPKC rail volumes.

 - Volume variance across Canada, the US, and Mexico.